brandur/sorg/content/articles/interfaces.md

   1985, but still doesn't have one.

 * Fonts.
-Monospace is the best family of fonts for programming, but are terrible for reading.
+Monospace is the best family of fonts for programming, but is objectively terrible for reading.
+We should be able to mix fonts within a single terminal interface for optimal legibility.

 * Whitespace and line-height: used in moderation, these do help make UI elements more distinctive and text more